Sfatul Țării: Transition of power

 The Peasants Congress, which took place in October 1917, voted Mimi out and Ion Inculeţ as the new Commissar.
-This move was planned by Alexander Kerenski, who sent Inculeț, an associate professor at the University of Petrograd, to Bessarabia to take hold of the situation.
-As soon as the Peasants Congress, which had no legal power, voted, Kerenski formally replaced Mimi with Inculeț.
-When Inculeț arrived in Chișinău to take power, he faced the quiet opposition of the nobility, therefore he agreed to take the position of deputy commissar to Vladimir Criste.
+This move was planned by Alexander Kerensky, who sent Inculeț, an associate professor at the University of Petrograd, to Bessarabia to take hold of the situation.
+When Inculeț arrived in Chișinău to take power, he faced the quiet opposition of the nobility, and he agreed to take the position of deputy commissar in favor of Vladimir Criste.
 When the republic was proclaimed, Criste stepped down and passed his legal powers to Inculeț.